-As with any study, there were limitations in our study.
 The use of captive snakes instead of wild snakes resulted in the length of captivity (and thus domestication level) being positively correlated with the age of our snakes.
 As such, we were unable to discern whether age or domestication level was responsible for the lack of responsiveness to sound exhibited by older, domesticated individuals.
-While there is unlikely to be substantial genetic differences between captive and wild snakes, their behaviour may differ, with this difference becoming more pronounced with longer duration in captivity due to their previous exposure and possible habituation to many sounds regularly (e.g. vacuum, voices, music).
+While there is unlikely to be substantial genetic differences between captive and wild snakes, their behaviour may differ, with this difference becoming more pronounced with longer duration in captivity due to their previous exposure and possible habituation to many sounds (e.g. vacuum, voices, music).
 However, if snakes are mostly driven by innate, instinctual behaviours, and since there is no biological suggestion that genetics can change in captivity over the course of an individual’s life, our results may be applicable to wild snakes.
 Regardless, future research should conduct similar controlled experiments to test the behavioural response of wild snakes to sound, including ultrasonic snake repellent devices.
 Future work should also investigate how head size and form (e.g. fatty tissue density) within a snake’s ‘acoustic window’ affects function regarding sound.

 Snake behaviour is depauperate in the literature relative to other taxa (e.g., birds, mammals).
 The common perception of snakes being deaf likely derives from a combination of 1) their limited hearing ability (regarding frequency range and sensitivity), and 2) peoples’ limited ability to notice and interpret many subtle snake behaviours.
 Our data reveals that Australian snakes respond to airborne sound, at least within the frequency range of 0–450Hz, and that responses differ significantly according to genus.
-This study is the first to test the natural, free-moving behaviour of elapid snakes in response to sound and is also the first to include snakes with active foraging modes, arboreal species, as well as elapid species of snakes.
+Our study measured natural, free-moving behaviour of elapid snakes in response to sound, including snakes with active foraging modes, arboreal species, as well as elapid species of snakes.
 Our study provides a framework for researching even subtle snake behaviour, and our results improve our limited understanding of snake behaviour, which may help humans avoid snakebite and/or possibly deter snakes.

 Materials and Methods